From baroque to contemporary, Ada is no stranger to the modern or baroque violin.

-Ada also appeared on Argentina Classic National Radio in 2021 with Biber recording.
+Ada also appeared on Argentina Classic National Radio and Radio Soest in the Netherlands in 2021 with Biber recording.

 To inspire composers during the 2020 pandemic and championing new music for the baroque violin, Ada launched the first instalment of her annual composition competition, receiving entries from countries around the globe.

 Having first studied with Joachim Wrobel and Wojciech Malinski, Ada moved to London to gain her undergraduate degree at the Royal College of Music under the tutelage of Itzhak Rashkovsky, Michal Cwizewicz and Catherine Martin, and her Masters degree at the Royal Academy of Music with Levon Chilingirian and Simon Standage.